 Both MSc programmes require the completion of 180 credits, which breaks down to 120 credits of taught courses followed by a three-month dissertation worth 60 credits.

 The MSc programmes follow the University’s academic calendar

 You will complete the taught courses over two semesters before commencing the dissertation.
 As a rough guide, Semester 1 runs from September until Christmas.
-Semester 2 runs from January until the beginning of April.
-The dissertation commences in June and continues until the end of August.
+Semester 2 runs from January until the beginning of April with exams then taking place in late April and early-mid May.
+The dissertation commences in May/June and continues until the end of August.

 Flexibility is key for our part-time MSc programmes.
 Most part-time students take 30 credits worth of courses in each semester (instead of the 60 credits taken by full-time students), but there is some flexibility.
 For example, you may prefer to take more courses in semesters 1 and 2 in the first year, if this fits better with your availability.